Super soft fluffy milk buns made with water roux method (tangzhong) are filled with delicious milk custard (nai wong) and baked to perfection.

 PREPARE CUSTARD FILLING (can be done the day before):

-- Whisk egg, sugar, and salt in a bowl.
-Gradually add in milk as you are whisking.
-Sift in the flour and milk powder into the mixture and whisk again.
-There will be some lumps.
-Don't worry
+- Whisk egg yolks, sugar, and salt in a bowl.
+Gradually add in milk and vanilla extract as you are whisking.
+Sift in the flour and/or starch (depending on which custard you are preparing, firm or soft type) into the mixture and whisk again until no lumps

 - Put the saucepan over low heat.
-Add butter and continue to stir until butter started to melt and continue to cook until the custard thickened to a thick paste consistency.
+Add butter and continue to stir until butter started to melt and continue to cook.
+For firm custard, cook until the custard thickened to a thick paste consistency.
+For the soft custard, cook until when you lift the whisk, it hangs down as a V shape but will drop down.
 Remove from the heat.
 Cover with a cling wrap touching the custard to prevent a layer of skin from forming.
 Chill in the fridge until it's firm for at least 30 minutes

 - Place milk and the bread flour in a small saucepan.
 Whisk until there is no more lumps.
-Cook this mixture over medium heat until it is thickened, about 5 minutes or less.
-Remove from the heat and let it cool down completely
+Cook this mixture over low-medium heat until it reaches 65 C (149 F).
+Remove from the heat and cover with a plastic wrap, touching the tangzhong so the skin won't form.
+I highly suggest using this the next day instead of using it on the same day.
+Store this in the fridge

 MAKE THE DOUGH:

 - Mix all the dry ingredients together in a mixing bowl.
 Make a well in the center and pour in the wet ingredients and the tang zhong you made earlier.
-Use a dough hook attachment to knead the dough until all the crumbly dough starts to come together into one mass, it may take about 2-3 minutes for this to happen.
-Don't be tempeted to add any liquid.
-You may need to stop halfway and scrap the dough off the hook and the sides of the bowl and knead again several times
+Use a dough hook attachment to knead the dough until all the crumbly dough starts to come together into one mass, it may take about 5 minutes for this to happen.
+Don't be tempted to add any liquid.
+You may need to stop halfway and scrape the dough off the hook and the sides of the bowl and knead again

-- Once you have a smooth dough, turn the machine back on again to knead and gradually add in the softened butter a bit by a bit.
+- Once you have a smoother dough, add the softened butter gradually.
 The dough will turn into a REAL sticky mess again because of the butter, just keep kneading and stop halfway and scrape the dough off the hook and bowl again and continue to knead until the butter is absorbed by the dough.
 IT WILL HAPPEN, don't worry!
 DO NOT be tempted to add any extra flour.
-You will get a shiny smooth dough that is very elastic.
-I promise!
+You will get a shiny smooth dough that is very elastic and it reaches a window pane stage.
+When you stretch the dough slowly and thinly, it won't break.
 This may take about 15-20 minutes or longer to knead the dough to this stage on my kitchen aid stand mixer.

 1ST PROOFING: